Cuberates/cv-elevator/README.md

 ## Usage
 The model was implemented in Python 3 using the help of MediaPipe and Pyserial, and it was ran on an Arduino UNO R3.
+Connect your Arduino UNO R3 and configure the PORT and the BAUD RATE on the Arduino IDE.

+To run the project, do the following command: `python3 control-module.py`

 Feel free to fork the project.

 MIT License applies.